 - Flexibility – add a day bed and your office can double as a guest bedroom and with a shepherd hut you always have the option to take your office with you if you move house

-- Durability – all our huts come with a 30-year limited warranty and providing you take care of her, she will be around for future generations to enjoy
+- Durability – all our huts come with a 10-year limited warranty and providing you take care of her, she will be around for future generations to enjoy

 - Aesthetics – it’s important to have an office that looks good, after all it will become a permanent feature of your garden.
 With their traditional good looks and quirky charm, we think we’ve got that one covered!

 You are your own boss, master of your own destiny.
-You no longer need to stick rigidly to the 9-5, so when the sun shines you no longer need to wish that you were at home to enjoy it.
+You no longer need to stick rigidly to the 9-5, so when the sun shines there’s no need to gaze out of the window wishing that you were at home to enjoy it.
 Instead simply stand up, turn off the computer and head outside.
-There is bound to be a rainy day when you can catch up.
+There is bound to be a rainy day coming along when you can catch up.

-If you would like to find out more about how you can become the proud owner of your own shepherd hut office, then give Glenn and Josephine a call on 07761 983312 or 01298 872752
+If you would like to find out more about how you can become the proud owner of your own shepherd hut office, then contact us and we’d be delighted to help.